- Indians are clean but India is dirty

 - Unlike other nationals, public cleanliness for us does not count in our basic attitude and behaviour

-- Cleanliness here is not subject to teach or a project to be accomplished
+- Cleanliness here is not a subject to teach or a project to be accomplished

 - It is yet to become a “culture” transpired through us to our future generations

-Sanitation is an issue of not only national importance it is reflected as pivotal in Sustainable Development Goals- SDG too (SDG 6- Water & Sanitation).
+Sanitation is an issue of not only national importance, but is reflected as pivotal in Sustainable Development Goals- SDG too (SDG 6- Water & Sanitation).
 As public places belong to all residents of the country, without any kind of discrimination or prejudice, making India clean should be the responsibility of not just governments, organisations and individuals but everyone living in India.
-Therefore, efforts to create Culture of Cleanliness in the country should cover all the residents of the country and make them equal participants and stakeholders in addressing the menace of filthiness.
-This project also is focussing on Anti-Littering behaviour and responsible consumption (SDG 12- Responsible consumption and Production)
+Therefore, efforts to create a Culture of Cleanliness in the country should cover all the residents of the country and make them equal participants and stakeholders in addressing the menace of filthiness.
+This project also focuses on Anti-Littering behaviour and responsible consumption (SDG 12- Responsible consumption and Production).

-A people’s movement which originates from people due to sensitisation of emotions and belong to the people in terms of practice is extremely important to bring a long lasting transformation in their attitudes towards cleanliness.
-The world has witnessed many people’s movements in the past.
-However, Satyagraha movement remains the most ground breaking and impactful people’s movement.
-Mahatma Gandhi who is known world-wide as a remarkable leader and torch bearer of peace, harmony and human values; initiated and led the Satyagraha movement to fight against colonial occupation.
+A people’s movement aimed at sensitizing individuals in terms of practicing cleanliness.
+We believe that this movement is extremely important to bring a long lasting transformation in their attitudes and behaviour towards creating a culture of cleanliness.
+The world has witnessed many people’s movements in the past; however, Satyagraha movement remains the most ground breaking and impactful people’s movement.
+Mahatma Gandhi who is known world-wide as a remarkable leader and torch bearer of peace, harmony and human values, initiated and led the Satyagraha movement to fight against colonial occupation.
 It was joined by people from all walks of Indian society, including elders, youth, women and children.

 Therefore, we realize that in order to fight against the evil of filthiness and irresponsible behaviour in public spaces, we should initiate a people’s movement inspired from our rich and motivating democratic and social history.
 Hence, we would like to name this people’s movement as “Swachhagraha” meaning ‘Swachhta ka Agrah’ and i.e. insistence and practice of cleanliness has been widened its relevance by saying ‘Swachhagraha- Swachhta ka Satyagraha’.